adamh1223/regex-tutorial/gist-template.md

     This is the opposite of the ^ class.

-\d characrer class: any digit
+\d character class: any digit
     This grabs any numbers